wopian/wopian/README.md

 - [Kitsu Season Trends], daily statistical trends of seasonal anime on [Kitsu.io]
 - and many more open source projects!

-🌱 I’m currently learning Crystal and Elixir

-👯 I’m looking to collaborate on open source Vue projects
+📷 I'm a hobbyist photographer over at [wopian.moe]

 ❤️ I'm looking for [sponsors] to keep my projects maintained and operational

-📷 I'm a hobbyist photographer over at [wopian.moe]

 💬 Ask me about anything